 Q1: What are the different types of aviation warning light types?

 Red, white, and red-white aircraft warning lights are the main types.
 White lights are used for daylight visibility, while red lights are used at night.
-Red-white lights are used for continual marking on structures.
+Red-white lights are used for the continual marking of structures.

 Q2: How do aviation warning lights reduce bird collisions?